 3) How or where is an Aquaculture Certificate of Registration application submitted?

 For new construction, applicants must include a site plan, a construction plan and associated timeline, species production plan and associated timeline, and a description detailing the implementation of appropriate Aquaculture Best Management Practices.

 4) How long does it take to receive Aquaculture Certification after an application is submitted?

-Most Aquaculture Certificates of Registration can be issued with 3-4 weeks of receipt of an application by the Division of Aquaculture.
+Most Aquaculture Certificates of Registration can be issued within 3-4 weeks of receipt of a complete application by the Division of Aquaculture.
 The initial on-site inspection of the facility can usually be done within this period.